Xalgorithms/general-documentation/concepts/on.rule.systems.md

 Pure implementations of this class of rule system are *stateless* with no accumulation of information between invocations of a rule.
-This effective prohibts this category from performing *inference* based on the activation of a particular rule; there being no information preserved from which to draw inference.
+This effective prohibits this category from performing *inference* based on the activation of a particular rule; there being no information preserved from which to draw inference.